DataDog/datadog-agent/Dockerfiles/agent/README.md

 ### Datadog Cluster Agent

-As of 6.2, you can optionnaly use the [Datacong Cluster Agent](#https://github.com/DataDog/datadog-agent/blob/master/docs/cluster-agent/README.md).
+As with Agent v6.2, you can use the [Datacong Cluster Agent](#https://github.com/DataDog/datadog-agent/blob/master/docs/cluster-agent/README.md).

-The cluster level features are now taken care of by the cluster agent, and you will find a `[DCA]` notation next to the affected features.
-Please refer to the above user documentation as well as the technical documentation here for further details on the instrumentation.
+Cluster level features are now handled by the cluster agent, and you will find a `[DCA]` notation next to the affected features.
+Please refer to the below user documentation as well as the technical documentation here for further details on the instrumentation.

 #### Kubernetes integration